reg1z/hyprSec/README.md

 > exec-once = uwsm app -- mycommand --arg1 --arg2
 > bind = SUPER, E, exec, uwsm app -- pcmanfm-qt.desktop
 > ```

+## Feedback
+I would love to hear your criticism of this configuration.
+I'd like to create the smoothest out-of-box Hyprland experience as is possible when reducing.

 ## ‍Credits:
 - Thank you to Stephen Raabe and other contributors of the ML4W dotfiles.
 The hyprland config files for this setup use a similar topology to ML4W.